Abed1414/IDS_Academy/README.md

 - For the Backend: PHP, MySQL database, and phpMyAdmin using XAMPP server for table management

-The project is big so it is cannot be uploaded on GitHub, here is the project link:
+The project is big so it cannot be uploaded on GitHub, here is the project link:

 https://drive.google.com/file/d/1_uFkON6-DRNH0AbyXe6DB3bLUOTHzxBH/view?usp=sharing